-In order to be considered as an applicant for the School, students must have completed (or be in the process of completing) a
+To be able to apply for the doctoral program, students must have completed (or be in the process of completing) a

-in a field related to mind/brain research, e.g. philosophy, linguistics, psychology, neurology, psychiatry, computer science, biology, law, economics, or related fields.
+in a field related/relevant to mind/brain research, e.g. philosophy, linguistics, psychology, neurology, psychiatry, computer science, biology, law, economics, or related fields.

-The central requirement for admittance to the School is the applicants’ proposals for a doctoral project that was developed by themselves.
+(a) The central requirement for admittance to the School is the applicant’s proposal for a doctoral project that was developed by themselves.
 All research proposals must have clear mind/brain relevance.
 The focus should be on the interface between the humanities and/or behavioral sciences with the neurosciences.
 Typical projects will investigate research questions that are of relevance to more than one discipline.
 The six research topics of the School pay tribute to that approach:

 - Brain plasticity and lifespan ontogeny